On this page:

 - Wave-powered ocean pumps can bring nutrients up to grow seaweed

-- It’s speculative science fiction-like tech, but could seaweed (or even algae) farming become a feedstock for vat grown beef and replace cattle?!
+- It’s Sci-Fi now, but could it become a biological feedstock for vat grown beef to replace cattle?!

 If you’re looking for a career change, why not look at Bren Smith’s open-sourced business case for shellfish, oyster, and kelp farming below?
 You could earn money while doing your little bit to save the world!